 What is spanking

-Spanking, a form of corporal punishment, is using physical force to inflict pain on someone.
-This can include hitting, slapping, whipping, etc. Importantly, it doesn’t matter whether it’s “open hand” or not, or how light or hard spanking is—if the intention is to cause pain, discomfort, or fear, it is spanking1.
+Spanking is a form of corporal punishment where physical force is used to inflict pain on someone, usually when rules are violated.
+This can include hitting, slapping, whipping, etc. Importantly, it doesn’t matter whether it’s “open hand” or not, or how light or severe spanking is—if the intention is to cause pain, discomfort, or fear, it is spanking.1

-The harsh punishment is intended to cause fear, pain, and the threat of harm to the child in order to change the child’s behavior.
+Spanking kids is intended to cause fear, pain, and the threat of harm to the child to change the child’s behavior.

 5 things to consider before hitting